danielwestfall/eyeExercise/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
+* Different eye shape
-* Awesome feature 2
+* Program winking/blinking
-* Awesome feature 3
+* Add eyebrows/lashes

 To-do list:
 * Play with CSS - maybe add eyebrows that move with the retina?